 - My Account

 *Aretha Franklin was born on this date in 1942.
-She was one of the most accomplished and influential vocalists of the last two centuries.
+She was one of the last two centuries' most accomplished and influential vocalists.

-The Seventies brought continued success to Franklin, who has to date, charted more million-sellers than any other woman in recording history did.
+The Seventies brought continued success to Franklin, who has charted more million-sellers than any other woman in recording history.
 "Lady Soul" (as she was dubbed) released Spirit in the Dark and Young, Gifted and Black.
-Her long tenure with Atlantic came to an end in 1980 and she signed with Arista.
+Her long tenure with Atlantic ended in 1980, and she signed with Arista.
 There, she recorded everything from gospel to dance music, including Freeway of Love and I Knew You Were Waiting (for Me).
 In 1987, she became the first woman inducted into the Rock and Roll Hall of Fame.

-The 18 time Grammy Award winner has shaped episodes of American history.
-She performed “Precious Lord” at Martin Luther King Jr.’s funeral in 1968, and she was the first woman inducted into the Rock and Roll Hall of Fame in 1987.
+The 18-time Grammy Award winner has shaped episodes of American history.
+She performed “Precious Lord” at Martin Luther King Jr.’s funeral in 1968 and was the first woman inducted into the Rock and Roll Hall of Fame in 1987.

 R. R. Bowker Co., Copyright 1980